 Notes to Ordinary Objects

-1. For defenses of conservatism, see Sanford (1993), Hirsch (1993, 2002a, 2005), Markosian (1998a, 2008, 2014), Elder (2004, 2011), Simons (2006), Lowe (2007), Koslicki (2008), Gilmore (2010), Korman (2010, 2015b, forthcoming), Kriegel (2011), Carmichael (2015), Beebee (2017), Pearce (2017), Remhof (2017: ch.8), Bowers (2019), and Petersen (2019).
-See deRosset (forthcoming) on how (not) to formulate conservatism.
+1. For defenses of conservatism, see Sanford (1993), Hirsch (1993, 2002a, 2005), Markosian (1998a, 2008, 2014), Elder (2004, 2011), Simons (2006), Lowe (2007), Koslicki (2008), Gilmore (2010), Korman (2010, 2015b, 2020), Kriegel (2011), Carmichael (2015), Beebee (2017), McKenzie and Muller (2017), Pearce (2017), Remhof (2017: ch.8), Bowers (2019), Petersen (2019), Waetcher and Ladyman (2019: §1), Bird (2023), and Emery (2023: §6, forthcoming: §5.4).
+See deRosset (2020) on how (not) to formulate conservatism.

 2. See van Inwagen (1990: 17) and Markosian (2000) for more on the relevant use of ‘object’.
 See Simons (1987: 11) on the reflexive use of ‘part’.
 See van Inwagen (1990: 29) for a more demanding use of ‘compose’, which prohibits things that share parts (e.g., my hand and fingers) from together composing something.

-3. Hossack (2000), Dorr (2005), Grupp (2006), Contessa (2014), Brenner (2015a, 2015b, 2017, 2018a, 2018b, forthcoming), Benovsky (2018), Caves (2018), and Kantin (forthcoming) defend the microphysicalist version of nihilism.
+3. Hossack (2000), Dorr (2005), Grupp (2006), Contessa (2014), Brenner (2015a, 2015b, 2017, 2018a, 2018b, 2021, 2024), Thunder (2017), Benovsky (2018), Caves (2018), and Kantin (2020) defend the microphysicalist version of nihilism.
 Horgan (1991: §2, 1993: §2), Horgan and Potrč (2000, 2008: Ch.
-7, 2012), Rea (2001), Cornell (2016), and Builes (forthcoming: §4) defend existence monism; see Sider (2007a), Goff (2012), Lowe (2012, 2013b), and Schaffer (2012) for criticism.
+7, 2012), Rea (2001), Cornell (2016), and Builes (2021: §4) defend existence monism; see Sider (2007a), Goff (2012), Lowe (2012, 2013b), and Schaffer (2012) for criticism.
 Sidelle (1998: §§4–6), Turner (2011), and Le Bihan (2013, 2015, 2016) explore the extreme nihilist view that there are no objects; cf. Cowling (2014).
 See Siderits (2003: Ch.
-4) for discussion of nihilism in the Buddhist tradition.
-See Toner (2006), Williams (2006b: §5), Liggins (2008), Saucedo (2011: §6), Contessa (2014), Goldwater (2015), and Long (2019) on attempts to reconcile nihilism with the existence of ordinary objects.
-See van Inwagen (1990: 109), Merricks (2001: §1.1), Lowe (2005a: 527–531), Elder (2007: §1, 2011: §6.1), Williamson (2007: 219), Korman (2011), Tallant (2014), Brenner (2015a), and Goswick (2018b: 147–148) for discussion of the ‘arranged K-wise’ locution.
+4, 2007: 50–56), Jones (2021, 2023), and Zilioli (2024) for discussion of nihilism in the ancient Greek and Buddhist traditions.
+See Toner (2006), Williams (2006b: §5), Liggins (2008), Saucedo (2011: §6), Contessa (2014), Goldwater (2015), and Long (2019) on attempts to reconcile nihilism with the existence of ordinary objects; cf. Thunder (2023, 2024b).
+See van Inwagen (1990: 109), Merricks (2001: §1.1), Lowe (2005a: 527–531), Elder (2007: §1, 2011: §6.1), Williamson (2007: 219), Bennett (2009), Korman (2011), Tallant (2014), Brenner (2015a), Goswick (2018b: 147–148), Kantin (2020: §3), and Jones (2021: §2) for discussion of the ‘arranged K-wise’ locution.

 4. See van Inwagen (1990: Ch.
 9) on organicism.
-Other eliminativists who make an exception for (at least some) organisms, but who do not necessarily endorse organicism, include Hoffman and Rosenkrantz (1997), Merricks (2001: §4.6, 2017), and Olson (2007: §§9.4–9.5).
+Other eliminativists who make an exception for (at least some) organisms, but who do not necessarily endorse organicism, include Hoffman and Rosenkrantz (1997), Merricks (2001: §4.6, 2017), Olson (2007: §§9.4–9.5), Koons and Pickavance (2017: §22.7), and McQueen and Tsuchiya (2023: §6).
 See Dowland (2016) for a related view which eliminates organisms but makes an exception for brains.
 See also Lowe (2011: §§8–9) and Evnine (2016a: Ch.
 6) who affirm the existence of organisms and artifacts, but eliminate non-organic natural objects (like mountains).

 5. The special composition question is due to van Inwagen (1990: Ch.
-2); see Hestevold (1981) for a precursor, and see Markosian (1998a, 2008), Simons (2006: §§3–4), Kriegel (2008), Vander Laan (2010), Newman (2013), Silva (2013), Carmichael (2015), Beebee (2017), Balaguer (2018), Bowers (2019), Petersen (2019), and Spencer (forthcoming) for further discussion.
+2); see Hestevold (1981) for a precursor, and see Markosian (1998a, 2008), Potrč (2002), Simons (2006: §§3–4), Kriegel (2008), Vander Laan (2010), Newman (2013), Silva (2013), Carmichael (2015), Beebee (2017), McKenzie and Muller (2017), Yang and Davies (2017: §11.2), Bowers (2019), Petersen (2019), Waetcher and Ladyman (2019: §3), Spencer (2021, 2023), te Vrugt (2021: §§2.1–2.5), Brenner (2022), Calosi (2022), Bird (2023), and McQueen and Tsuchiya (2023) for further discussion.
 See van Inwagen (1990: 138–140), Zimmerman (1999: 121–122), Merricks (2001: Chs.
-4–5), Rea (2001: §2.2), Eklund (2002: §§4–5), and Carroll and Carter (2005) on concerns about the stability of eliminativist views that make an exception for organisms.
+4–5), Rea (2001: §2.2), Eklund (2002: §§4–5), Carroll and Carter (2005), and Wilson (2021: 211) on concerns about the stability of eliminativist views that make an exception for organisms.

 6. For more on non-nihilistic eliminativism, see Unger (1979a, 1979c, 1980), Heller (1990: §§2.4–2.5), Hoffman and Rosenkrantz (1997: Ch.
 5), and Van Cleve (2008: §2).

 7. The example of trout-turkeys is due to Lewis (1991: 7–8).
-Proponents of universalism include Leśniewski (1916/1922), Leonard and Goodman (1940), Goodman and Quine (1947), Cartwright (1975), Quine (1981a: 10), Thomson (1983: 216–217), Lewis (1986: 212–213, 1991: §1.3), Van Cleve (1986, 2008), Heller (1990: §2.9), Jubien (1993), Armstrong (1997: 13), Sider (1997: §3.1, 2001a: §4.9), Rea (1998), Fine (1999: 73), Hudson (2000, 2001: §3.8, 2006: 636), Morreau (2002: 337), Varzi (2003), Bigelow and Pargetter (2006), Braddon-Mitchell and Miller (2006), Baker (2007: 191–193), Schaffer (2009b: 358), Parsons (2013: 328), Noonan (2014: 1057), Sattig (2015: 13–14), Thomasson (2015: 221), Bricker (2016), Cotnoir (2016a, 2016b), and Lando (2017: Part 3).
+Proponents of universalism include Leśniewski (1916/1922), Leonard and Goodman (1940), Goodman and Quine (1947), Cartwright (1975), Quine (1981a: 10), Thomson (1983: 216–217), Lewis (1986: 212–213, 1991: §1.3), Van Cleve (1986, 2008), Heller (1990: §2.9), Jubien (1993), Armstrong (1997: 13), Sider (1997: §3.1, 2001a: §4.9), Rea (1998), Fine (1999: 73), Hudson (2000, 2001: §3.8, 2006: 636), Morreau (2002: 337), Varzi (2003), Bigelow and Pargetter (2006), Braddon-Mitchell and Miller (2006), Baker (2007: 191–193), Schaffer (2009b: 358), Sattig (2010a: §2.1.1), Varzi (2011: 145), Parsons (2013: 328), Noonan (2014: 1057), Sattig (2015: 13–14), Thomasson (2015: 221), Bricker (2016), Cotnoir (2016a, 2016b), Lando (2017: Part 3), Russell (2017: §§1–2), Byrne and Manzotti (2022: §4), Fairchild (2022a: 623), and Van Cleve (2023: 635).
 Critics include Comesaña (2008), Elder (2008, 2011: Ch.
-7), Effingham (2011b, 2011c), Bailey (2016) Evnine (2016a: §6.2.1), and Saenz (2018); others will be cited below in connection with specific arguments.
+7), Effingham (2011b, 2011c), Caulton (2015: §4), Bailey (2016) Evnine (2016a: §6.2.1), Saenz (2018), Inman and Pruss (2019), Builes and Wilson (2022: 2231), and Spencer (2023: 59–61); others will be cited below in connection with specific arguments.

 8. The example of klables is due to Shoemaker (1979, 1988: 201).
-See Sider (1997: §3.3, 2001a: §4.9.3) in defense of diachronic universalism; see Markosian (2004: §2), Balashov (2005, 2007) and Miller (2005: 321–322) for criticism.
-While many four-dimensionalists accept diachronic universalism, it is not entailed by four-dimensionalism (see Heller 1993), nor is it clear that it entails four-dimensionalism (see Lowe 2005b, Miller 2005, Heller 2008: 91–93, Kurtsal Steen 2010, and Magidor 2015 and 2016: §3.1).
+See Sider (1997: §3.3, 2001a: §4.9.3) and Campdelacreu (2010b) in defense of diachronic universalism; see Markosian (2004: §2), Balashov (2005, 2007) and Miller (2005: 321–322) for criticism.
+While many four-dimensionalists accept diachronic universalism, it is not entailed by four-dimensionalism (see Heller 1993), nor is it clear that it entails four-dimensionalism (see Lowe 2005b, Miller 2005, Heller 2008: 91–93, Kurtsal 2010, and Magidor 2015 and 2016: §3.1).

 9. The example of incars is due to Hirsch (1976: §2, 1982: 32).
-Advocates of plenitudinism (or something in the vicinity) include Fine (1982: 100, 1999: 73), Sosa (1987: 178–179, 1999: 142–143), Yablo (1987: 307), Hawley (2001: 6–7), Bennett (2004: §4), Hawthorne (2006: vii–viii), Johnston (2006: §17), Thomasson (2007: §10.3), Eklund (2008: §4), Leslie (2011), Cameron (2014: 103–104), Inman (2014), Sattig (2015: 25), Thomasson (2015: §6.1), Cotnoir (2016b), Dasgupta (2016: §5), Barker and Jago (2018: 2984), and Fairchild and Hawthorne (2018).
-See Fairchild (2019) on how to (and not to) formulate the plenitudinism.
-See Eklund (2006: 111–115), Elder (2011: §1.4), Evnine (2016b: §5.4), Fairchild (2017), and Spencer (2020) for criticism of various forms of plenitudinism; others critics will be cited below in connection with specific arguments.
+Advocates of plenitudinism (or something in the vicinity) include Fine (1982: 100, 1999: 73), Sosa (1987: 178–179, 1999: 142–143), Yablo (1987: 307), Hawley (2001: 6–7), Bennett (2004: §4), Paul (2004: §IV), Hawthorne (2006: vii–viii), Johnston (2006: §17), Thomasson (2007: §10.3, 2015: §6.1), Eklund (2008: §4), Leslie (2011), Cameron (2014: 103–104), Inman (2014), Sattig (2015: 25), Cotnoir (2016b), Dasgupta (2016: §5), Barker and Jago (2018: 2984), Fairchild and Hawthorne (2018), Kriegel (2021), Kurtsal (2021), Dorr et al. (2022: ch.
+11), Fairchild (2022a: 623), and Jago (forthcoming: §5).
+See Fairchild (2019), Dorr et al. (2022: §11.2), Kriegel (2022), Robertson Ishii and Salmón (2020), and Robertson Ishii (2022: 137–138) on how to (and not to) formulate plenitudinism.
+See Eklund (2006: 111–115), Olson (2007: 67–68) Elder (2011: §1.4), Evnine (2016b: §5.4), Fairchild (2017, 2022b), Spencer (2020), Builes (2022), Teitel (2022), and Linnebo (2024: §3) for criticism of various forms of plenitudinism; other critics will be cited below in connection with specific arguments.

 10. Proponents of DAUP include Carter (1983), Zimmerman (1996: §4), and Hudson (2001: 88).
-For criticism, see van Inwagen (1981), Markosian (1998: 242–243), McDaniel (2007: 138–141), and Carmichael (2020).
+For criticism, see van Inwagen (1981), Markosian (1998: 242–243), McDaniel (2007: 138–141), Carmichael (2020), Bird (2023: 685–686), and Mooney (forthcoming: §2).

 11. Sorites arguments for eliminativism have been advanced by Unger (1979a, 1979b, 1979c), Wheeler (1979: §3), and Horgan and Potrč (2008: §2.4).